addod19/test-fb-clone/README.md

-# Milestone 2: Project setup
+# Milestone 3: Users and Posts

-In this project, we prepare the setup for the facebook clone.
-The following is the link to the odin project requirement.
-[Getting Started](https://www.theodinproject.com/courses/ruby-on-rails/lessons/final-project)
+In this project, Create models with associations and implement all requested features for users and posts.
+Add authentication with Devise as described in requirements.
+We will be creating Users and Posts with the devise gem and populate them with faker gem.

 ### Prerequisites